7 Reasons Why You Need Domain Privacy Protection

 Perhaps the latest, most relevant example is the allegations against Facebook for selling personal details to advertisers.

 Clearly, this is not some trivial issue to be overlooked, and you should always pay attention to your cyber security.
 If you get privacy protection for your website domain, you will get WHOIS privacy, which means your data would be hidden from the public view.
+Cybersecurity consulting works with businesses to prevent the hacking, theft, or damage of data, software, and hardware.

 #5: You will get a ton of spam emails.